whollysmoke9232-hue/grace-in-the-margins/src/devotionals/faith-from-first-to-last.md

 ---
-title: "Faith from First to Last"
+title: Faith from First to Last
+date: 2025-08-02
+author: Ed Wilkins
 layout: default.njk
+tags:
 excerpt: Righteousness isn’t earned—it’s credited by faith.
 From salvation to sanctification, the entire journey is a gift of grace, received through faith from beginning to end.
-tags:
-  - devotionals
-  - faith
-  - romans
-  - grace
-  - spiritual-growth
-  - salvation
-date: 2025-08-02
 ---

 ## Faith from First to Last